 In a recent paper published in The Hearing Review, there was a bombshell released.
 Author Sergei Kochkin, Ph.D. released a whole host of information regarding direct-mail hearing aids and traditionally bought (audiologist office) hearing aids and how their overall satisfaction rates.
 While the entire article warrants reading, the long and the short of it is that direct mail hearing aid satisfaction is almost indistinguishable between direct mail purchased and traditionally purchased aids.

 Hearing Aid Industry Tips

 The major hearing aid companies like Phonak, Siemens, Starkey, and Miracle Ear all have hearing aids that start at prices over $1000 (or more!).
-At Advanced Affordable Hearing most of our hearing aids are priced under $350.
-People often want to know how we sell such cheap hearing aids (their words, not ours).
-The answer is simple; we design hearing aids with the features that people need, not hearing aids that include every single bell and whistle.
+At Advanced Affordable Hearing, most of our hearing aids are priced under $350.
+People often want to know how we sell hearing aids for such a low price price.
+The answer is simple...

 Medicare and most insurance companies do not include hearing instruments as part of their coverage.
 That leaves many people stuck in a situation where they need a hearing aid but simply cannot afford it.
 By selling hearing aids online, Advanced Affordable Hearing is able to offer quality hearing aids for a reasonable price.
 This opens the door for people to purchase hearing aids online without draining their bank account.